rakkhi/BookBacklog/Readme.md

    - Read_Y_N: []
    - My_Rating: "Number out of 5"

-71. Stories of your life and others - Ted Chiang
+71. Stories of your life and others
-   - Author: "Name"
+   - Author: "Ted Chiang"
    - Audible_Link: "Link"
    - Goodreads_Link: "Link"
    - Read_Y_N: []
-   - My_Rating: "Number out of 5"
+   - My_Rating: 5

 72. The Deep History of Ourselves: The Four-Billion-Year Story of How We Got Conscious Brains - Joseph Ledoux
    - Author: "Name"